Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: Regimes of buffer gas pressure

 \section{Regimes of buffer gas pressure}

-Optical pumping in alkali-metal vapor relies on the coupling between GS and ES of the atomic D line transition, which drives atoms toward a targeted state via optical excitation and collisional relaxation.
-The $\mathrm{D}_1$ line typically serves as the model system, as shown in Fig.~\ref{fig1:pumping_schematic}, where $F$ and $\bar{F}$ denote the angular momentum of the GS and ES hyperfine multiplets, respectively.
-While light absorption initiates the pumping process, the spectral characteristics are governed by line broadening mechanisms.
+Optical pumping of alkali-metal atoms relies on the coupling between the GS and ES of the atomic D line transition, which drives atoms toward a targeted state via optical excitation and collisional relaxation.
+Taking the $\mathrm{D}_1$ transition as an example, Fig.~\ref{fig1:pumping_schematic} shows that while light absorption initiates the pumping process, the spectral characteristics are governed by line broadening mechanisms.
 In buffer-gas vapor cells, which are the focus of this work, collisional broadening $\Gamma_{\mathrm{brd}}$ dominates, serving as the primary criterion for distinguishing pressure regimes.

-To characterize these regimes, we analyze the absorption cross-section for unpolarized atoms, $\sigma_0$, in the limit of vanishing photon flux $\Phi$ of the incident laser beam (i.e., $\Phi \rightarrow 0$).
+To characterize these regimes, we analyze the absorption cross section for unpolarized atoms in the limit of vanishing photon flux $\Phi$ of the incident laser beam (i.e., $\Phi \rightarrow 0$).
 In the LP regime, $\Gamma_{\mathrm{brd}}$ is insufficient to bridge the ES or GS hyperfine splitting, and dynamics are further complicated by radiation trapping \cite{LancorPressure2010} and atomic diffusion \cite{IshikawaDiffusion2000}.
-Instead of this regime, we focus on the distinction between the HP limit and the QHP regime in the following.
-In the HP limit, $\Gamma_{\mathrm{brd}}$ is sufficiently large to merge all GS and ES hyperfine splittings into a single resonance peak, as depicted in Figs.~\ref{fig1:pumping_schematic}(a) and \ref{fig1:pumping_schematic}(c).
-Here, the system simplifies significantly, and underlies the STD \cite{HapperSERF1977,SavukovSERF2005}.
+In the opposite HP limit, $\Gamma_{\mathrm{brd}}$ is sufficiently large to merge all GS and ES hyperfine splittings into a single resonance peak, as depicted in Figs.~\ref{fig1:pumping_schematic}(a) and \ref{fig1:pumping_schematic}(c).
+In this case, the system simplifies significantly, and underlies the STD formalism \cite{HapperSERF1977,Appelt1998}.